top of page

 Question: If I have a group, can I book an entire rally?

-Answer: Heck yeah!
+Answer: Yes!
 If you have a group of at least 6 people I can change an empty existing rally to a custom tour for your group of 6-8 riders.
 Please note that the group will ride to the level of ability of the least skilled rider.

 Question: I see you've got open time on your calendar.
 Can I just show up and ride with you for free?
 Can I come stay at the Moto Mansion without paying?

-Answer: Sorry, but no. I love riding motorcycles and meeting people, but my schedule is crazy and while my calendar might be blank for bookings, I still have many business responsibilities.
+Answer: I love riding motorcycles and meeting people, but my schedule is crazy and while my calendar might be blank for bookings, I still have many business responsibilities.
 Yes, motorcycle riding is fun!
-Motorcycle tours are fun!
 I have a great time doing what I do, but it is still my job and I still work hard, still sacrifice time away from family, and still spend time and resources to make it happen.

 QUESTIONS ABOUT THE RIDES AND GEAR: